MysticShadow427/AllCareOrg/README.md

 # AllCareOrg
-A <i>Web Application</i> made for donation,charity and volunteering.This app allows a person either to be a volunteer and work on field or donate money in the categories mentioned on the index page.They can see how much nomey and work done,which is stored in databse.
+A <i>Web Application</i> made for donation,charity and volunteering.This app allows a person either to be a volunteer and work on field or donate money in the categories mentioned on the index page.They can see how much money and work is done,which is stored in databse.
 This project was built as a part of [hackout](https://www.linkedin.com/posts/headout-com_hackout-brought-to-you-by-headout-is-our-activity-6975838642560774144-WOgY?utm_source=share&utm_medium=member_desktop) a hackathon organized by [headout](https://www.headout.com/) and [GeekHaven](https://geekhaven.iiita.ac.in/).

 ### Built With